CentreForDigitalHumanities/I-analyzer/documentation/Frontend-deep-routing-and-state-management.md

 In practice, models often use the `RouterStoreService` when they are being used in components, but in a unit test, you substitute the `SimpleStore` for an easier setup.

-However, some models, like the `QueryModel`, are used with both store types.
+However, some models, like the `QueryModel`, are used with both store types during runtime.
 The `QueryModel` is instantiated with the `RouterStoreService` when it concerns the main query made by the user.
 But if we want to construct a query to generate a link, run a request with an extra filter, etc., we can instantiate a query model with the `SimpleStore`, which will not be synchronised with the route.

 This is an important reason why stores are separated from models, instead of being built into them.

+## Testing store-synced models

+As mentioned above, `StoreSync` models are typically instantiated with the `RouterStoreService` during runtime, but you can use the `SimpleStore` during testing.
+The [tests for the `SearchTabs` model](../frontend/src/app/search/search-tabs.spec.ts) are a minimal example of such tests.

+Examples of tests:

+- For a possible `state`, assert that `model.storeToState(model.stateToStore(state))` equals `state`.
+- Initialise the model with an empty store and check the initial state.
+- Initialise the model with a non-empty store and check the initial state.
+This simulates loading the page from a link with query parameters.
+- Try calling a method of the model that should update the state, and check the effect.
+- Update the store directly, and check that the model reflects it.
+This simulates what happens when the user uses back/forward navigation in the browser, or another model updating the same parameter.
+(The latter is not always applicable, but the former is.)

+The purpose of these tests is to verify the model's conversion between its internal state and the store, and the ways in which the model is meant to react to changes in the parameters.

+For an individual model, you do *not* need to test the core logic of the `StoreSync` and `Store` classes, such as whether the model actually ignores other keys in the store, or whether `SimpleStore` and `RouterStoreService` are compatible.
+(Those classes have their own unit tests; feel free to expand those, of course.)